 - 4.2.1.
 The resources to be included in a carbon footprint are defined in relation to two boundaries, the organisational and the operational boundary.
 Definition of the boundaries is determined by the extent of the sites, goods and services over which NSSLGlobal has operational control, and the availability of good quality data. - 4.2.2.
 In keeping with the Greenhouse Gas Protocol (World Resources Institute (WRI) 2004), the operational boundary should include all Scope 1 and Scope 2 emissions (e.g., on-site fuel combustion, company owned vehicles and purchased electricity consumption).
 Scope 3 emissions (e.g., waste, water, commuting and business travel including air travel) are considered discretionary but are included where data is available.
 No train, upstream or downstream transport details have been included as data is unavailable.
-These are shown in Table 2. - Table 4 NSSLGlobal's Carbon footprint boundaries for the 2 main sites.
-4.2.3
+These are shown in Table 2.
+Table 3 NSSLGlobal's Carbon footprint boundaries.